ChanYunHin/FedHe/README.md

 ## Citation

-If you find the paper provides some insights into Heterogeneous FL or our code useful 🤗, please consider citing:
+If you find the paper provides some insights or our code useful, please consider giving a star ⭐ and citing:

 ```
 @inproceedings{chan2021fedhe,